Union Square project holds a groundbreaking, commencing a planned economic resurgence

 The morning event took place in a clean, white tent off Prospect Street that was approached from a runway.
-Inside were applauding guests, a band, arepas and doughnuts from nearby eateries and plenty of fellow developers and city officials, while surrounding the tent was a busy construction site, with workers in hardhats, cranes and sun-baked dust.
+Inside were applauding guests, a band, arepas and doughnuts from nearby eateries and plenty of fellow developers and city officials, while surrounding the tent was a busy construction site, with cranes, workers in hard hats and sun-baked dust.

 The Wednesday ceremony was focused on 10-50 Prospect St., a four-acre site that alone will hold three lab and innovation buildings, 450 apartments and retail and arts spaces, developers said.
 It is expected to begin occupancy in the winter of 2022.